Antennas, Antenna Cables, Wireless Products: Technical Articles

 1. Durability and Reliability:

-• High tensile strength ensures that the cable can endure various environmental conditions such as wind, ice, and snow, which may exert significant force on the cable.
-This helps in maintaining the integrity of the cable over time.
+• High tensile strength ensures that the cable can endure various environmental conditions, such as wind, ice, and snow, which may exert significant force on it.
+This helps maintain the cable's integrity over time.

 2. Installation and Maintenance: